Investment Banking Associates

 Earnings

-Associates earned salaries that ranged from $83,000 to $157,500 in 2018, according to the 2020 Robert Half Salary Guide for Accounting and Finance Professionals.
-Analysts usually receive benefits such as paid vacation days and sick leave, health and life insurance, a 401(k) or other retirement savings plan, dinner stipends (for after-hours work), reimbursement for travel to and from wo...
+Banking and financial markets associates earned salaries that ranged from $90,250 to $128,750 in 2025, according to the 2025 Robert Half Salary Guide for Accounting and Finance Professionals.
+Analysts usually receive benefits such as paid vacation days and sick leave, health and life insurance, a 401(k) or other retirement savings plan, dinner stipends (for after-hours work), reimburse...

 Work Environment

 The work environment at a typical investment bank is demanding, fast-paced, and often stressful.
-There is constant pressure to manage the work of analysts and ensure that it is of the highest quality; respond to requests by senior bankers, who are often very demanding; and meet deadlines—and meetings these expectations often translates into long work days.
-Hours for investment banking associate...
+There is constant pressure to manage the work of analysts and ensure that it is of the highest quality; respond to requests by senior bankers, who are often very demanding; and meet deadlines—and meeting these expectations often translates into long work days.
+Hours for investment banking associates...

 Outlook

 Competition for investment banking associate jobs will be very strong during the next decade.
-Although the number of jobs has declined in recent years, there will always be a need for associates because it is difficult to automate or offshore these positions.
-“There’s no getting around the reality that investment banking, especially when advising on corporate deals or working on public offering...
+There will always be a need for investment banking associates because it is difficult to automate or offshore these positions.
+“There’s no getting around the reality that investment banking, especially when advising on corporate deals or working on public offerings of debt or equity, is a labor-intensi...